hedyhli/adventofcode/README.md

 find 20?? ! -name '*.md' ! -name '*.txt' -type f | sed 's/.*\.//' | sort | uniq -c | sort -bnr
 ```

-😉

-I'm sure you'll find ways to improve mine

 the .jpg files are probably screenshots of Apple Shortcuts solutions (mostly
 2021), so they are in fact valid file types of solutions.

+as of writing:

-**do I have a neat setup for input and submitting?**
+**do you have a neat setup for input and submitting?**

 yeah, but not exactly neat

 - fetching puzzle description - https://github.com/scarvalhojr/aoc-cli
 - fetching input and submitting (for python) - https://pypi.org/project/advent-of-code-data/

-**do I have a neat script or templates which I use to create new directory structures?**
+**do you have a neat script or templates which you use to create new directory structures?**

 yup!